SyntacUG/StringKit/README.md

 # StringKit
-StringKit is a new, simple and fast way to investigate and modificate strings in Swift - The next level of string manipulation.
+StringKit is a new, simple and fast way to investigate and modify strings in Swift - The next level of string manipulation.

 ## Installation
 n/a